 Though many assume that free spirits are all about living it up with others, a true free spirit knows that no one's company is as good as their own.
 While you may be primarily extroverted in nature, you also sometimes need some solo time to get lost in your thoughts and plan your next adventure.

 Learning is the great passion in your life.

 Some people spend a lifetime studying a single language, book, or philosophy.
 And while you admire their dedication, you want to learn everything you can about the world.
 Reading a book or article about a topic is great, but you love the fact that there's so much more out there to learn.
 Jumping from one field of study to another only serves to energize you, as you realize that there's a vast iceberg of information below the surface you still get to explore.

 You're not a loner, but not a people-person either.

-Others love to be around you, but you dread the question, “Are you a people-person?”
-In reality, you don’t really label yourself, and see your personality as something that can’t be easily categorized.
-While you relish the opportunity to meet new people and form new relationships, you also value your alone time.
+Others love to be around you, but you dread the question, "Are you a people-person?"
+In reality, you don't really label yourself (even and especially as a "free spirit"), and see your personality as something that can't be easily categorized.
+While you relish the opportunity to meet new people and form new relationships, you also value your "me time."

 You don't let other people's opinions of you affect your self-worth.